orbitalquark/textadept/doc/manual.md

 editor for programmers.
 Written in a combination of C and [Lua][] and relentlessly optimized for speed and minimalism over the years, Textadept is an ideal editor for programmers who want endless extensibility without sacrificing speed or succumbing to code bloat and featuritis.
+The application has both a graphical user interface (GUI) version that runs in a desktop environment, and a terminal version that runs within a terminal emulator.

 [Lua]: http://www.lua.org

 ### Fast

 Textadept is _fast_.
 It starts up instantly and has a very responsive user interface.
-Even though the editor consists primarily of Lua, Lua is one of the fastest scripting languages available.
+Even though the editor consists primarily of Lua code, Lua is one of the fastest scripting languages available.

 ### Minimalist

 Textadept is minimalist.
-Not only does its appearance exhibit this, but the editor's C core pledges to never exceed 2000 lines of code and its Lua extension code avoids going beyond 4000 lines.
+Not only does its appearance exhibit this, but the editor's C core is limited to around 2000 lines of code and its Lua extension code tries to avoid going beyond 4000 lines.
 After more than 12 years of development, Textadept contains [roughly the same amount of code][] since its inception while evolving into a vastly superior editor.

 [roughly the same amount of code]: https://foicica.com/stats.html#Textadept

 ### Remarkably Extensible

 Textadept is remarkably extensible.
 Designed to be that way from the very beginning, the editor's features came later.
-Most of Textadept's internals use Lua, from syntax highlighting to opening and saving files to searching and replacing and more.
-Textadept gives you complete control over the entire application using Lua.
+Most of Textadept's internals are written in Lua, from syntax highlighting to opening and saving files to searching and replacing and more.
+Textadept gives you nearly complete control over the entire application using Lua.
 Everything from moving the caret to changing menus and key bindings on-the-fly to handling core events is possible.
 Its potential is vast.

 ![Split Views](images/splitviews.png)